What is a click map?

-Scroll maps can help you identify at which points users stopped scrolling certain pages.
-This could be a clear sign that you need to consider updating your content and functionality – including your website’s clickable elements.
+A basic scroll map can help you identify at which points users stopped scrolling certain pages.
+This could be a clear sign that you need to consider updating your content and functionality, including your website’s clickable elements.

 Mouse tracking/hover maps, which are best tested in person using eye-tracking software, can indicate where users lingered on the content or paused to read more.
-This can reveal which pieces of content proved the most interesting to them.
+This can reveal which pieces of content proved the most interesting to your visitors.

 Boosting engagement rates with click maps – final thoughts

-Click maps are a great way of optimizing your website for getting more leads.
-Consider using these online software tools as part of your business strategy today!
-If you’re on the lookout for a click map tool that can be smoothly integrated with other types of usability testing software, check LiveSession – we offer a free trial!
+If you’re on the lookout for a click map tool that can be smoothly integrated with other types of usability testing software, check LiveSession – we offer a free trial.